jsalinasf/cheat_sheets/kubernetesCommands.md

 ### Kubernetes Certificates API

+They are located on the Controller Manager: CSR-APPROVING and CSR-SIGNING

 User generates a key for himself (Lets use Jane as an example):

 	openssl genrsa -out jane.key